ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/integrations.markdown

 !["Add Credentials"](images/add-credentials.png "Add Credentials")

-1. Type user name
+1. Enter user name
-2. Type password
+2. Enter password
-3. Click to generate the password automatically
+3. Click to generate a password
 4. Click to view the password
 5. Click to copy the credentials
    **Note**: This is the only opportunity to view and copy the credentials.